jacobo/being_present/slides.md

 #Accidents happen

 !SLIDE
+#Ding Repair
+(picture of Rich)

+!SLIDE
 #The Aloha spirit

-.notes
-Cheer for strangers.
+.notes Cheer for strangers.
 Share the waves.

+!SLIDE[bg=beginners/stoked.jpg]
+# Learn to Surf

+Goofy or Regular

+paddling

+the pop up

+cover your head

+hold your breath

 !SLIDE
-#???

 #The hold down

+!SLIDE
+#Gerry's story of 3 wave hold down

+!SLIDE
 #Big Waves

+!SLIDE
+#Mavericks

+!SLIDE
+#Don't panic after you've panic'd

+!SLIDE
 #Gerry's story of pipeline focus

+!SLIDE
 #Perrin's Story
 patience
 "No other thoughts in my head"

+!SLIDE
 #Chris's Story (the red)
 keeps me sane (or less insane)

+!SLIDE
 #Cynthia's Story
-Jone-sing
-My Drug
+Surfing is My Drug

+!SLIDE
 #Darren's Story
 Interviewed at facebook.
 But you know, I have a pretty sweet life...

-#Luke's Story
-I'm not fat anymore!
+!SLIDE
+#Priorities!

+!SLIDE
+#Be ready when the surf is up

+!SLIDE
+#Be patient when it's not

-!SLIDE bullets incremental
+!SLIDE
-# Being Present
-* focus
-* awareness
-* determination

-# Gerry Lopez

-!SLIDE[bg=beginners/stoked.jpg]
-# Learn to Surf
+#Find your style